 The ADEA applies when more then 20 employees are employed by:

 - Federal government

 - State governments

 - Local governments

 Generally apprenticeship programs and job advertisements are not allowed to require age limitations, specifications or preferences.
 If a “bona fide occupational qualification” can be shows as reasonably required for the nature of the business, sometimes an exception is made regarding a job advertisement.

 If an individual opposes age discrimination practices, files a charge, or participates in an ADEA investigation, proceeding, or litigation, which includes testifying, he or she is legally protected against employer retaliation.

 If you have concerns that you may have been discriminated against because of your age, we offer a free consultation to discuss your issues.
-Please call our office at (208) 331-2100 to arrange an appointment.
+Please call our age discrimination lawyer at (208) 331-2100 to arrange an appointment.